Information For Your Visit

 - People who cannot be vaccinated must present a medical certificate, a current PCR test (no more than 24 hours old) and also an official photo ID.
-Students under the age of 18 are only required to present their school's identification card (collected test summary in list form).
+Students under the age of 18 from Germany and abroad are only required to present their school's identification card (collected test summary in list form).
 Students over the age of 18 are considered adults and therefore must meet the 2G rule.

-- Access to the Refugee Center Museum is only allowed with a medical mouth and nose protection.
+- Access to the Refugee Center Museum is only allowed with an FFP2 mask.
 This also applies to children over the age of 6.
 An exemption from the mask requirement is only possible with an appropriate medical certificate stating that wearing a mask is detrimental to the health of the person concerned.
 Deaf people and their companions inside are exempt from the mask obligation.
 Masks with valves are not allowed.

 - Please enter the exhibition one at a time and avoid forming groups in the entrance area.